mindkin/hourfleet/docs/carkit.md

 It is important that the carkit’s embedded OEM proximity key can be detected by the car, otherwise ‘Key not found’ or similar will be reported on pressing the ‘Start’ button.
 Please consult manufacturer specifications for the internal placement of proximity key sensors.
 From past experience, the internal proximity sensors tend to be near the centre console, between or near the driver and passenger seats.

-**IMPORTANT**: To maximise the signal strength betwen the carkit and the car's proximity sensor(s), ensure the device is mounted with the red dot facing generally inwards to the car cabin.
+**IMPORTANT**: To maximise the signal strength between the carkit and the car's proximity sensor(s), ensure the device is mounted with the red dot facing generally inwards to the car cabin.
 Do not mount the device with the red dot facing the engine/firewall.

 ### Antennae